Borsalino & Co.

-Borsalino & Co. is a 1974 French crime film directed by Jacques Deray and starring Alain Delon, Riccardo Cucciolla and Daniel Ivernel.
-It is the sequel to the 1970 film Borsalino, opening with the criminal Siffredi as he searches Marseille for the gang that murdered his friend Capella.
+Borsalino & Co. is a 1974 crime film directed by Jacques Deray and starring Alain Delon, Riccardo Cucciolla and Daniel Ivernel.
+It is the sequel to the film Borsalino (1970), following the criminal Siffredi as he searches Marseille for the gang that murdered his friend Capella.

+The film was a French, Italian and West German co-production, produced by Delon.
+It was released in France on 23 October 1974.
+Borsalino & Co. was the 21st highest grossing film in the country for at the year-end box office in 1974, but was not nearly as popular at the box office as the first 1970 film.

 Plot

-Siffredi, a prominent gangster in 1930s Marseille, learns that the murder of his associate and closest friend Capella was ordered by a new arrival in the city, Volpone.
+Siffredi, a prominent gangster in 1934 Marseille, learns that the murder of his associate and closest friend Capella was ordered by a new arrival in the city, Volpone.
 In revenge, he kills Volpone's brother by throwing him from a moving train.
 A gang war ensues.
 Volpone's men win, capturing Siffredi and putting his mistress Lola in a brothel.
 Siffredi is humiliated by the gang by turning him into an alcoholic wreck who is shut up in a psychiatric hospital.
-Rescued by the only other survivor of the gang, he escapes by boat to Italy.
+Rescued by the only other survivor of his gang, he escapes by boat to Italy.
 Left supreme in Marseille, Volpone is backed by the government of Nazi Germany and has the police in his pocket.

 Three years later, Siffredi has recovered his health, made some money and assembled a new gang.
 Returning to Marseille, they free Lola from the brothel and in a new war eliminate most of Volpone's men.
-Capturing Volpone’s right-hand man together with the police commissioner who kowtows to him, Siffredi makes the two roaring drunk and calls in journalists to publicise the shameful spectacle.
+Capturing Volpone's right-hand man together with the police commissioner who kowtows to him, Siffredi makes the two roaring drunk and calls in journalists to publicise the shameful spectacle.
 A new police commissioner decides to let Siffredi finish the job.
 When Volpone tries to flee to Germany, Siffredi captures him on the train and stuffs him into the firebox of the locomotive.
-Not wanting to start again in Marseille, with Lola and his gang he then takes a ship for the United States.
+Not wanting to start again in Marseille, he takes a ship for the United States with Lola and his gang.